swiftlang/swift/docs/proposals/CompoundNames.rst

 - Compound-named functions are declared with a variation of our selector syntax, ``def root keyword:(x:T) keyword:(y:U)`` with a root name, or ``def keyword:(x:T) keyword:(y:U)`` without one.
-- Compound-named functions with root namess are called using our existing labeled tuple syntax, ``root(keyword: x, keyword: y)``.
+- Compound-named functions with root names are called using our existing labeled tuple syntax, ``root(keyword: x, keyword: y)``.
 The keywords are optional if there is a root name.
 Compound-named functions without root names are invoked with bare parenthesized syntax.